Jacqieq6464/survivor/README.md

 ### 'Survivor':

+## User Story:

 People choose to journal for kinds of reasons however counsellors use journaling as part of their theraputic toolbox to support their clients during their therapeutic journey.

+AS A CLIENT who is engaged in counselling to improve my mental health, I would like to be able to

+- Write down my thoughts at any point of the day
+- Save my thoughts in a confindental app
+- favourite various journal entries
+- look back at my entries and review my journey

 ## Survivor: